Department of Semiotics

-The Department of Semiotics at the University of Tartu is one of the most important centres of semiotics in Europe, with deep roots for cultural semiotics and biosemiotics.
-Names and works of Jakob von Uexküll and Juri Lotman, founder of world-renowned Tartu-Moscow school of semiotics, form the cornerstone of the Department of Semiotics at the University of Tartu.
+The Department of Semiotics at the University of Tartu is one of the most important centers of semiotics in Europe, with deep roots in cultural semiotics and biosemiotics.
+Names and works of Jakob von Uexküll and Juri Lotman, founder of the world-renowned Tartu-Moscow School of Semiotics, form the cornerstone of the Department of Semiotics at the University of Tartu.
 In 2006, the library of the Department of Semiotics received as a donation the Thomas A. Sebeok memorial library, including his personal collection of biosemiotics literature.

 The Department of Semiotics offers a creative research environment and a fascinating group of scholars bringing together a wide range of research themes in semiotics.
 The library holds an excellent collection of semiotic literature in English as well as in Russian.